 Attendees will learn techniques used by predators, the types of kids who are most vulnerable, and the link between the growing victimization of children, pornography and the sexualized culture.
 Topics include the latest on potential dangers of social networking sites and apps, decoy apps, as well as disturbing trends of sexting, cyber bullying, and webcam exploitation.

 Eric's unabashed practical advice on Internet saftey comes from both a law enforcement and family perspective.
-Married for over 35 years, he and his wife helped raise their own kids in a digital-world minefield.
+Married for almost 40 years, he and his wife helped raise their own kids in a digital-world minefield.
 Parents will learn how to work together with their kids when it comes to being safe in all online environments, and be motvated to raise children in a safe, loving AND high-tech environment.
 Students will learn not only about the dangers of cyberspace, but why it's important to be RESPECTFUL with technology, and to better understand why parents and school staff sometimes need to be "overprotective" when it comes to digital technology.
 Open lines of communication are stressed for both parents and students.